BrianHicks/learnhaskell/realworldhaskell/4/cards.md

 the `null` function returns True if a list is empty `init` returns all but the last of it's input
 ## heading "Safely and sanely working with crashy functions"
+Functions that only have return valeus defined for a subset of valid inputs are called "partial functions" We call functions that return valid results over their entire input domains "total functions"